kinesis-tv/spellbreakers-raid-guides/icc/marrowgar.md

 Lord Marrowgar will periodically cast
 [Bone Spike Graveyard](https://www.wowhead.com/wotlk/spell=69057/bone-spike-graveyard)
 on 3 players.
-The majority of the Spikes will be on the players who are stacked under the boss, but periodically, will target the hunter.
-Range DPS shall switch to the spiked hunter to free them.
+The majority of the Spikes will be on the players who are stacked under the boss.
+Everyone should be swapping to spikes, but periodically, Marrowgar will target the hunter.
+Range DPS must switch to the spiked hunter to free them as melee will take longer to get there and Coldfire might be in the way.

 ## Bone Storm